terraform-provider-openstack/terraform-provider-openstack/website/docs/r/networking_subnetpool_v2.html.markdown

 * `revision_number` - The revision number of the subnetpool.
 * `value_specs` - See Argument Reference above.
 * `tags` - See Argument Reference above.
+* `all_tags` - The collection of tags assigned on the subnetpool, which have been explicitly and implicitly added.

 ## Import